Georgia men accused of deadly plot to remain jailed

 | GAINESVILLE, Ga

-Authorities in court records accused Thomas, identified as the group's ringleader, of including judges among prospective targets, but all four men were polite with U.S. Magistrate Judge Susan Cole during the hearing, answering her questions with "yes ma'am."
+The men, brought into court in handcuffs and leg chains, requested court-appointed attorneys to defend them on the charges.
+Prosecutors indicated they would seek to keep the men in jail for a bond hearing scheduled for next week.

-Prosecutors gave few clues as to what they think may have motivated the men.
-Federal authorities have said an undercover operation had allowed them to disrupt the men's plans before they posed an imminent threat to the public.
+Federal authorities said an undercover operation had allowed them to disrupt the men's plans before they posed an imminent threat to the public.

 Authorities had been monitoring the group for months with the help of a confidential informant, who recorded conversations about the men's plans to carry out attacks against federal buildings and employees.

-Court records detail the content of those recordings, starting with a March meeting at the Cleveland, Georgia, home of Thomas, who described himself as the leader of the fringe group.
+Court records detail the content of those recordings, starting with a March meeting at the Cleveland, Georgia home of Thomas, who described himself as the fringe group's leader.

-The recordings showed Thomas said the group should acquire more weapons, ammunition, food and survival gear and needed a silent way of taking people out, court records said.
+Thomas said it should acquire more weapons, ammunition, food and survival gear and needed a silent way of taking people out.

 "The right people have to be taken down, and taken down soon," he told the group, according to court documents.